shahabqamar/googleTranslate/README.md

 ```

 > googleTranslate does not handle API authentication.
-You will need to provide googleTranslate with a proxy URL which is already authenticated with with the Google Cloud Translation API `apiProxy` over OAuth 2.0.
-The proxy URL should forward the incoming POST payload from googleTranslate along with the valid OAuth 2.0 headers.
+You will need to provide googleTranslate with a proxy URL i.e. `apiProxy`.
+This URL should forward the incoming POST payload from `googleTranslate` along with the valid OAuth 2.0 headers and API key param required by Google Cloud Translation API.

+3. **Translate**

 To change the language, call `googleTranslate.setTargetLanguage` method with the target language code.
 E.g. for French: